WBIIX vs. PTSIX

 WBIIX vs. PTSIX - Drawdown Comparison

-The maximum WBIIX drawdown since its inception was -65.13%, smaller than the maximum PTSIX drawdown of -72.38%.
+The maximum WBIIX drawdown since its inception was -65.13%, which is greater than PTSIX's maximum drawdown of -46.94%.
 Use the drawdown chart below to compare losses from any high point for WBIIX and PTSIX.

 Drawdown Indicators